 Originally Posted by Kickstart

-"Anytime you turn downwind, your model has to accelerate (relative to earth) in order to catch up with the river of air and regain a comfortable airspeed.
-This acceleration costs you some altitude, and while it's happening the rudder is going to be sluggish, since it too is short on airspeed."
+"Any time you turn downwind, your model has to accelerate (relative to the earth) in order to catch up with the river of air and regain a comfortable airspeed.
+This acceleration costs you some altitude, and while it's happening the rudder is going to be sluggish, since it is to short of airspeed."

 Sorry if my post appears "newbie and borderline moronic" ..

 Thomburg is the one that is borderline moronic.
 You are guilty only of believing that if it is in a book it must be true.
 The reason you are stalling your Radian in the turn is that you are flying upwind too close to the stall speed.
 When you turn you are converting part of your lift to aq turning force and do not have enough left to support the plane's weight.
 I fly a Radian and have seen it happen when I slow it down too much.